mackoj/BitriseSwaggerAPI/README.md

 #### Encoding and Decoding
 Only JSON requests and responses are supported.
 These are encoded and decoded by `JSONEncoder` and `JSONDecoder` respectively, using Swift's `Codable` apis.
-There are some options to control how invalid JSON is handled when decoding and these are available as static properties on `BitriseAPI`:
+There are some options to control how invalid JSON is handled when decoding and these are available as static properties on `BitriseSwaggerAPI`:

 - `safeOptionalDecoding`: Whether to discard any errors when decoding optional properties.
 Defaults to `true`.
 - `safeArrayDecoding`: Whether to remove invalid elements instead of throwing when decoding arrays.
 Defaults to `true`.